After Acquittal, ‘Unhinged’ Donald Trump Thinks He Can ‘Get Away With Anything,’ Says Conservative Writer

 In a Saturday op-ed for The Washington Post, conservative author Max Boot addressed Donald Trump‘s recent acquittal by the Senate and his fears that it positions the president to continue doing what he wants without consequence.

-Boot noted that Trump has “barely survived” Robert Mueller‘s investigation and the impeachment trial on the two articles of impeachment passed against him, as well as the president’s response to each.
+Boot said that Trump has “barely survived” Robert Mueller‘s investigation and the impeachment trial on the two articles of impeachment passed against him, as well as the president’s response to each.

 “Each time he should have emulated President Bill Clinton’s example by apologizing for his conduct, asking forgiveness and trying to bring the country together,” Boot wrote, adding that Trump instead pursued “retribution” over “reconciliation.”